edmargomes/resilio-docker/README.md

 # resilio-docker
-booleirplate to use resiliowith docker in you computer or server
+Booleirplate to use resilio with docker in your computer or server.

+Rename `docker-compose.override.example.yml` to add other folders in your Resilio system.